 If you do not have a CA in your organization, you must establish one.
-NetIQ, Microsoft, and several other third parties provide the tools necessary to do this.
+NetlQ, Microsoft, and several other third parties provide the tools necessary to do this.
 Establishing a CA is beyond the scope of this guide.
-For more information about the NetIQ solution, see the NetIQ Certificate Server 3.3 Administration Guide (http://www.novell.com/documentation/lg/crt33/index.html).
+For more information about the NetlQ solution, see Certificate Server Administration in the eDirectory Administration Guide.